tang-agui/attADs-AWP/README.md

 ## Usage

-## DOTA-AWP
+## DOTA-W
-- This is a subset of DOTA with Adversarail Weather Perturbations (DOTA-AWP) by our proposed method.
+- This is a subset of DOTA with adversarail \emph{weather] perturbations (DOTA-W) by our proposed method.
-- DOTA-AWP is provided for reproducing our results.
+- DOTA-W is provided for reproducing our results.
-- DOTA-AWP serves as a potential benchmark to evaluate the robustness of Optical Aerial Detectors (OAD).
+- DOTA-W serves as a potential benchmark to evaluate the robustness of Optical Aerial Detectors (OAD).
 Also, it can be act as a  promising and effective data augmentation method for model training, ultimately improving the robustness of DNNs.
-- DOTA-AWP is built upon the subset of [DOTA v1.0](https://captain-whu.github.io/DOTA/dataset.html) validation set with 1k samples.
+- DOTA-W is built upon the subset of [DOTA v1.0](https://captain-whu.github.io/DOTA/dataset.html) validation set with 1k samples.

 ## References
 - [DOTA](https://captain-whu.github.io/DOTA/code.html)